Jean Streff,

 your ghosts

-“The crowd had parted as if before the footsteps of a prophet.
+"The crowd parted as he passed, as if before the footsteps of a prophet.
 I rushed forward.
-I saw the throat cut cleanly by the razor blade.
-I saw the head partially detached from the beast's body, blood spurting from the arteries like jets of sperm and bubbling the stream.
-And I stood there in that ring of fire where lions sometimes hesitate to jump during dressage acts.
-I stood there, and I looked at the extreme gash in the neck where the jets of blood had subsided, at the face that now reflected an incredible melancholy.
-I stood there and I wished that this moment would never end.”
+I saw the throat cleanly sliced by the razor blade.
+I saw the head partially severed from the beast's body, blood spurting from the arteries like jets of semen and fouling the stream water with great gushes.
+And I stood there in that hoop of fire where lions sometimes hesitate to jump during their training acts.
+I stood there, and I watched the deep gash on the neck where the spurts of blood subsided, the face now reflecting an incredible melancholy.
+I stood there and wished that moment would never end."

 In memory of tomorrow

-After learning of his mother's death under dubious circumstances, a man, obsessed with the idea of being born at midnight, takes a midnight train from Paris-Gare-de-Lyon.
-A train with no destination, whose only passengers are a mad and aggressive conductor, the ghost of Edith Piaf, and a sad and melancholic clown.
-The night train seems to traverse time, dreams, and fantasies, as the man relives entire sections of his past.
+After learning of his mother's death under suspicious circumstances, a man, obsessed with the idea of having been born at midnight, boards a train at the same time from Paris-Gare-de-Lyon.
+A train with no destination, its only passengers a mad and aggressive conductor, the ghost of Edith Piaf, and a sad, melancholic clown.
+The night train seems to travel through time, dreams, and fantasies, as the man relives entire sections of his past.
 But where is this old steam locomotive taking him?